masinag/ror-mariecurie-2016/lessons/06_intro_to_mdl.md

 Now that we are ready, we can use cards to represent activities in the homepage!
 Let's use them.

-But first, let's organize cards within a grid view. [https://getmdl.io/components/index.html#layout-section](https://getmdl.io/components/index.html#layout-section)
+But first, let's organize cards within a grid view [https://getmdl.io/components/index.html#layout-section](https://getmdl.io/components/index.html#layout-section).

 First of all, let's edit the `app/views/activities/index.html.erb` view.